BrylliDTU/BrylliDTU.github.io/about.markdown

 ## Historcal Win Rate for Each Team

-The next graph  illustrates the distribution of the home win rate by stadiums to gain another angle.
+This graph illustrates the distribution of the home win rate by stadiums to gain another angle.
 From both of the graphs, we see that the team that has the highest percentage of home wins at their home stadium are the New England Patriots which are located in Boston.
 While the New Englan Patriots are successfully maintaining their high home winning rate, the Cleveland Browns have the lowest home win rate percentage.

 <figure>
   <img src="/asset/images/home_win_rate.png" alt="home_win_rate">